jon-jacky/home/commonplace.md

   misleading' and risks overlooking what is most precious in the human person.

+- The New Generation of High Technology Weapons by Gary Chapman. in *Computers in Battle: Will They Work?* ed.
+David Bellin and Gary Chapman, 1987.

+  "Cynics might argue that it is romantic and anachronistic to to invoke the contstraints of war crime law as a means of heading off autonomous weapons. ..
+But the recognition of limits on the use of force is fundamental to a nation's claim to civilized stature.

+  Computers cannot understand the relationship of means to ends because they have no sense of history, no compassion, no longing to live to see their grandchilren, and so on. ...
+Computers could destroy the world without a moment's reflection or remorse, and for no end whatsoever.

+  Autonomous weapons would turn what we call war into unreflective, organized, automatic, near-complete destruction.
+They would empty conflict of its human purpose, consequently making war more senseless than ever, even while it became more devastating."

+  This author, Gary Chapman, served in Vietnam in the US Army Special Forces "Green Berets".
+He wrote this almost forty years ago.

 15 Apr 20255  <a name="15-Apr-2025"></a>

 - *Eric Dolphy at the Five Spot: Vol. 1* (1961), Prestige 7611, liner notes